-- (a) continuously for a period of not less than three years, or
+- 1. Have lived together for a period of three or more years; and

-- (b) in a relationship of some permanence, if they are the parents of a child as set out in section 4 of the Children’s Law Reform Act.
+- 2. Have been in a relationship of some permanence, if they are the parents of a child as set out in Section 4 of the Children’s Law Reform Act.

-Regardless of the situation, it is important to protect yourself, especially when you choose to own property with your partner or are bringing in valuable property into the relationship.
+Regardless of your circumstance, it is important to protect yourself, especially when you choose to own property with your partner or if you are bringing significant or valuable assets into the relationship.

-The only way to achieve some level of certainty is to enter into a property negotiated and drafted cohabitation agreement.
+As such, the only way to achieve some assurance is to enter into a properly negotiated and drafted Cohabitation Agreement.

 We here at AP Lawyers, have a simple 6-step process to get you started in preparing your Agreement: